wp-plugins/addthis/readme.txt

 The AddThis Social Bookmarking Widget allows any visitor to bookmark and share your site easily with many popular services.

 == Description ==
 Get more traffic back to your site by installing the AddThis WordPress plugin.
 With AddThis, your users can promote your content by sharing to 295 of the most popular social networking and bookmarking sites (like Facebook, Twitter, Digg, StumbleUpon and MySpace).
 Our button is small, unobtrusive, quick to load and recognized all over the web.
+We also optionaly support address bar sharing in modern browsers.

 Optionally, sign up for a free AddThis.com account to see how your visitors are sharing your content: which services they're using for sharing, which content is shared the most, and more.